PatrickAllenCooper/FM-LLM-Solver/docs/README.md

 # FMLLMSolver: Barrier Certificate Generation using LLMs

-## Repository Structure Update

-**🗂️ This repository has been recently reorganized for better maintainability and clarity.** The project structure has been improved to reduce clutter at the root level and organize files logically.
-See [`docs/REPOSITORY_STRUCTURE.md`](docs/REPOSITORY_STRUCTURE.md) for detailed information about the new organization and migration guide.

-**Key Changes:**
-- Scripts organized into subdirectories under `scripts/`
-- Configuration files moved to `config/`
-- Tests moved to `tests/`
-- Documentation consolidated in `docs/`
-- Requirements files in `requirements/`
-- Logs in `logs/`

-**Backward Compatibility:** A copy of `config.yaml` is maintained at the root level for existing scripts.

----

 ## Recent Code Improvements

 This codebase has recently undergone significant refactoring and improvements to enhance usability, clarity, and maintainability: